Welcome

 2009: I am a Superhero (writer, York Theatre Royal)

-I am a Superhero (writer, Bristol Riverside Theatre, USA) Featured in showcasing of leading emerging female playwrights in the US.
-Followed by discussion on young people dealing with grief with US child counsellors.
+I am a Superhero (writer, Bristol Riverside Theatre, USA) Featured in a showcase of the leading emerging female playwrights in the US.

 2006: Lucy’s Brief Guide on How to be Human (writer, Old Vic New Voices 24 Hour Plays)